 Rhodes allows service animals to accompany visitors with disabilities in all areas where members of the public are allowed to go.
-Service animals are allowed in any area, unless the presence of the service animal poses a direct threat, or the service animal's presence would require a fundamental alteration in the facility's practices, policies, or procedures.
+Service animals for students, faculty and staff are allowed in any area unless the presence of the service animal poses a direct threat to the health or safety of others on campus, or the service animal's presence would require a fundamental alteration in the facility's practices, policies, or procedures.